grahamhub/snake/README.md

 # snake

-A remake of the classic game.
-Must download the Pygame library at https://www.pygame.org/wiki/GettingStarted
+A remake of the classic game built in Python.
+At this point in time, Python 2.7 has reached EoL, and is no longer supported.
+The demo should still be in a playable state, but there is no guarantee that will always be the case.
+You can find the demo on [Replit](https://replit.com/@grahamhub/snake).